3D-I/online-since/README.md

 # online-since

-phpBB3.1 extension that shows the length of time your board has been online. in Years, Months and Days.
+phpBB3.1.x extension that displays the length of time your board has been online in Years, Months, Days, Hours and Minutes.
+The newly created ACP module gives you several options to play with.
+Permissions based, gives you the possibility to hide from the index page its view from the groups/users you want to.
+As per default is ON for the Registered Users Group.

 This is a port of the MOD I made first for phpBB2 and for phpBB3 (Olympus) then.